Academykw/flutter_auth_sdk/README.md

 2. (Optional) For full Firebase support, ensure you have configured your Flutter app with Firebase:
     *   [Add Firebase to your Flutter app](https://firebase.google.com/docs/flutter/setup)
+    *   See [FIREBASE_SETUP.md](FIREBASE_SETUP.md) for a step-by-step guide on connecting this SDK to your Firebase project.

 ## Usage